czDamian/luminex-2/README.md

 1. Samson Damian - Project Manager
 2. Oge - UI/UX Designer

-Contributions are welcome!
-If you would like to contribute to Luminex, please fork the repository and submit a pull request.
 ## Contributing

 Contributions are welcome!
 If you would like to contribute to Luminex, please fork the repository and submit a pull request.